Redacted comes out of stealth with $60M in funding and a new take on fighting cybercrime – TechCrunch

 In an environment where cybercrime has taken on the profile of some of the most advanced innovations in technology, with both bad actors and security apps and services leaning on artificial intelligence and automation to do their work, it sounds almost too human an approach.
 But from how Kelly describes it, it sounds like there is a very human face to cybercrime, and the mere fact of identifying bad actors can get them to retreat.

-It’s also a highly technical operation: the startup has also built tools, with some of its own tech and leaning on tech built by others, to find patterns in the work that cybercriminals do and eventually track them to where they are.
+It’s also a highly technical operation: The startup has also built tools, with some of its own tech and leaning on tech built by others, to find patterns in the work that cybercriminals do and eventually track them to where they are.

 “If they’re in a place where they can be touched by law enforcement, that can be used to get them to stop,” he said.
 “But if not, then it’s just the awareness that they’d been seen and that generally causes them to retreat.”